 WHAT IS THE SUMMER LIKE?

-During July and August, you will embark upon three or four 5-, 9-, or even 14-day canoe trips in beautiful Algonquin Park.
+During July and August, you will embark upon three or four 9-day, or maybe even 14-day, canoe trips in beautiful Algonquin Park.
 Our trip groups are small, with 2 to 3 trip leaders and 4 to 6 campers on each trip, as we have found that this allows us to create an excellent community spirit and get to know our campers well.
 We allow our trip leaders the freedom to personalize the trips in most areas, and a large part of the role is to prepare every aspect of your trips before you leave.
 While in the park, you have responsibility for our campers, and as such you must ensure that they have a positive and safe experience throughout the trip.